GeoscienceAustralia/anuga_core/README.rst

 fortran extension).
 At present AnuGA has not been ported to python 3.
 We recommend using python 2.7

-Developed at the Risk Assessment Methods Project at Geoscience Australia and Mathematical Sciences Institute at the Australian National University.
+Developed at Geoscience Australia and Mathematical Sciences Institute at the Australian National University.

 Copyright 2004 - 2015
 Ole Nielsen, Stephen Roberts, Duncan Gray, Jane Sexton, Gareth Davies